mirage/mirage/Readme.md

 Configuration is separated into phases:

 1. Specialized DSL keys
-   The specialized DSL's keys (along with the functoria's keys) are resolved.
+   The specialized DSL's keys (along with functoria's keys) are resolved.
 2. Compilation and dynlink of the config file.
 3. Registering.
    When the `register` function is called, the list of job is recorded and